NonlinearOscillations/HarmonicBalance.jl/docs/src/examples/time_dependent.md

  0.0
 ```

-DifferentialEquations.jl takes it from here - we only need to use `solve`.
+OrdinaryDiffEq.jl takes it from here - we only need to use `solve`.

 ```julia
 time_evo = solve(ode_problem, saveat=1.);